Py-AMS/pyams-utils/src/pyams_utils/doctests/date.rst

 ------------------

 Timezones handling gave me headaches at first.
-I finally concluded that the best way (for me !) to handle TZ data was to store every datetime value in GMT timezone.
+I finally concluded that the best way (for me !) to handle TZ data was to store every datetime value in UTC.
 As far as I know, there is no easy way to know the user's timezone from his request settings.
 So you can:
 - store this timezone in user's profile,
 - define a static server's timezone